1.0 POLICY STATEMENT

 At the time of admission, each student must sign a statement accepting admission in the Institute means the acceptance of this code by the student.

-- He/she shall be regular and must complete his/her studies in the
+- He/she shall be regular and must complete his/her studies in the course/program.

-- In the event a student is forced to discontinue studies for any legitimate reason, such student may be relieved from the Institute campus subject to written consent of the
+- In the event a student is forced to discontinue studies for any legitimate reason, such student may be relieved from the Institute campus subject to written consent of the Head of the Institution.

 - As a result of such relieving, the student shall be required to clear pending hostel / mess and any other fees dues and if a student had joined the Institute on a scholarship, the said grant shall be adjusted towards balance fee due.